hasan12977/Spectrum-analyzer/README.md

 https://shorturl.at/sInEY - esp32c3 super mini

+STEPS:

+1) Please watch this 4-minute video for getting things ready for esp32 to program: https://www.youtube.com/watch?v=CD8VJl27n94

-If you have all the parts above then this is the step we do wiring/connection. we will be using i2c communication protocol.
+2) If you have all the parts above then this is the step we do wiring/connection. we will be using i2c communication protocol.

-i2c uses SCL and SDA pins which are pin22 and pin21 for esp32, respectively. if you are using esp32c3 supermini, the pins should be 8 and 9.
+3) i2c uses SCL and SDA pins which are pin22 and pin21 for esp32, respectively. if you are using esp32c3 supermini, the pins should be 8 and 9.

-esp32 has many adc pins. i chose pin33 for esp32, and pinx for esp32c3 supermini. you can choose any other pin that has adc functionality.
+4) esp32 has many adc pins. i chose pin33 for esp32, and pinx for esp32c3 supermini. you can choose any other pin that has adc functionality.

-once the wiring is done, please copy and paste the code provided. choose the board and port in arduino IDE.
+5) once the wiring is done, please copy and paste the code provided. choose the board and port in arduino IDE.

-after programming the code, the output should be similar to the videos i provided in the link below.
+6) after programming the code, the output should be similar to the videos i provided in the link below.